MarioniLab/simpleSingleCellResults/bigdata.knit.md

 - Efficiently combining parallelization with file-backed matrix representations is likely to require systems that support parallel I/O.

+# Fast approximate algorithms

-# Approximate nearest neighbours searching
+## Nearest neighbours searching

 Identification of neighbouring cells in PC or expression space is a common procedure that is used in many functions, e.g., `buildSNNGraph()`, `doubletCells()`.
 The default is to favour accuracy over speed by using an exact nearest neighbour search, implemented with the k-means for k-nearest neighbours algorithm [@wang2012fast].